-The Northland package will provide a new rail link to Northport, upgrades to the rail line north of Whangārei and targeted major safety upgrades to State Highway 1 to help everyone get where they’re going safely.
+The New Zealand Upgrade Programme (NZUP) will provide a new rail link to Northport, upgrades to the rail line north of Whangārei and targeted major safety upgrades to State Highway 1 to help everyone get where they’re going safely.

-The changes will support Northland’s economic growth, improve supply chain resilience, reduce emissions and improve road safety.
+The package will support the region’s economic growth, improve supply chain resilience, reduce emissions and improve road safety.

 A rail link from Northport to the North Auckland rail line provides increased opportunity for freight transfer to rail from road.
 Currently, the absence of a rail connection to Northport means any export goods from Whangārei and north must either travel by road to the port, or by road/rail to ports to the south.